TahaMetin/Daily-Code-Pusher/README.md

 when this file runs will move 1 file source to target and push changes to github.

 You can use this for better looking github pages.
 Like every sunday write 7 file and run this command every day.

+For run this file automatically you can use tash scheduler in windows.